lukso-network/lsp-smart-contracts/docs/contracts/LSP20CallVerification/LSP20CallVerification.md

 > Implementation of a contract calling the verification functions according to LSP20 - Call Verification standard.

 Module to be inherited used to verify the execution of functions according to a verifier address.
-Verification can happen before or after execution based on a magicValue.
+Verification can happen before or after execution based on a returnedStatus.

 ## Internal Methods